-Title: Harbour Light Burst – Torquay Harbour, South Devon-Coast Medium: Photography / Fine Art Print Artist: Charles David
+Title: Harbour Light Burst – Torquay Harbour, South Devon-Coast Medium: Intentional Camera Movement / Fine Art Print Artist: Charles David

 In Harbour Light Burst, a fine art print by Charles David, light drifts slowly across the harbour, as though Torquay has exhaled into the night. lamps stretch into molten threads, pulling the colours of the waterfront into soft, trembling ribbons.
 Using a camera technique called, intentional camera movement, the water becomes brushed silk, catching each glow and letting it wander, dissolving edges and loosening reality.
 Buildings blur into suggestion; masts turn to strokes of gold; the whole scene moves with the quiet rhythm of a place half‑awake, half‑dreaming.
 It feels as if you’re standing still while the world gently sways — a harbour remembering its own reflections, letting them slip and reform in slow, painterly motion.
 Night becomes luminous, stirred by deliberate movement, every line of light a whispered story of sea, town, and the hush between them.